CME211/notes/lecture-00/03-git.md

 * <https://git-scm.com/videos>

-The will take about 25 minutes total and provide a decent orientation for the motivation behind version control and `git`.
+They will take about 25 minutes total and provide a decent orientation for the motivation behind version control and `git`.

 ## Reading